nahiluhmot/cl-parallel/readme.md

 ##Making cl-parallel available##

-Once that's done, you can now access all of the functions in cl-parallel, which are in the `PARALLEL` package.
+Once cl-parallel is installed, you can now access all of its functions, which are in the `PARALLEL` package.

 To use cl-parallel in your packages, try